sp4wn-owner/Spawn/README.md

 - Real-time control
     &nbsp;&nbsp;&nbsp;&nbsp;- Experience ultra-low latency enabling near real-time control over the internet via direct peer-to-peer connections.

--  Network agnostic
-    &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over nearly any network and designed with Starlink connectivity in mind.
-Robots connected via satellite can be nearly anywhere in the world.

 - Secure
     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your robot's security.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the config.js file.